bouvet/spring-workshop/README.md

 Create new Movie - branch: `ex-4`

 Now we want to create new Movie objects by doing a POST request to our API.
-First we need to create a new method in the Controller class.
+First, we need to create a new method in the Controller class.
 This should handle a POST request, with a request body in JSON.
 We will now see that Spring automatically deserializes the JSON object into a Java class.
 Lastly we need to create a method in the Service class to add the new Movie into our list of Movies.